-Due to the relative ease with which some seabirds can be counted at their colonies, there are good time series of counts available.
+Due to the relative ease with which some seabirds can be counted in their colonies, there are good time-series of counts available.
 Table 3.1.1 indicates changes between the two most complete censuses on British North Sea coasts.
 Many of these figures represent changes for the whole North Sea population.
-Figure 3.1.4 shows trends in numbers of gulls and terns in the German Wadden Sea where censuses are conducted on an annual basis.
-Such information exists also for a few other parts of the North Sea.